Park and Ride to trial electric bus

 Canterbury’s park and ride service will trial an electric bus on its Sturry Road route later this month.

-The single decker vehicle will be in the city for a week-long test starting on 23 September.
-It’s a joint initiative between Kent County Council, the city council and Stagecoach South East, which operates the park and ride service on the city council’s behalf.
+The single decker vehicle will be in the city for a week-long test starting on Monday 23 September.
+It’s a joint initiative between Canterbury City Council, Kent County Council and Stagecoach South East, which currently operates the park and ride service on the city council’s behalf.

 One of the key projects the council will be focusing on in the coming months as part of its work to reach this target is ensuring the buses in the next park and ride contract, which will start in October 2020, are as environmentally-friendly as possible, within the budget that's available.